infeeeee/ha-argos/README.md

 ## Install

-1. Install argos, kargos, bitbar or xbar
+1. Install Argos, Kargos or Xbar
 2. Clone the repo or download as zip
 3. Install python and dependencies
 4. Make sure `ha-argos.py` is executable